alexsuakim/scoreboard/README.md

-Check out the project at this [link](https://heartfelt-froyo-12bae3.netlify.app)
+Check out the project from this [link](https://heartfelt-froyo-12bae3.netlify.app)